-COVER-TO-CONTAINER SEAL - The batteries use an epoxied tongue and groove seal between the cover and container.
+COVER-TO-CONTAINER SEAL - The batteries use an epoxy-filled tongue and groove seal between the cover and container.
 Most other manufacturers heat seal their cover to the container.
-The epoxied tongue and groove is a far stronger seal and will not separate in high or low temperature extreme applications.
+The epoxy-filled tongue and groove seal is far stronger than a heat seal and will not separate in high or low temperature extreme applications.